A colorful brown-throated conure (Aratinga pertinax) eating a fruit from a turpentine (gumbo limbo) tree in the U.S. Virgin Islands

 Zenaida doves mainly breed between February and August, laying two white eggs.
 They build their nests in trees and occasionally on the ground.

-A Bahama duck swimming in greenish water.
+A Bahama duck (Anas bahamensis) swimming in greenish water in the U.S. Virgin Islands

 Bahama Duck (Anas bahamensis)